-Currently, eight BDAs have been designated: Trenton, Elizabeth, two areas in Camden, Palmyra, Irvington, Newark and Hillside.
+Currently, fifteen BDAs have been designated: Three areas in Camden, Two in Trenton, One each in Bayonne, Elizabeth, Harrison, Irvington, Keyport, Milltown, Newark, Palmyra, Paterson and Pennsauken.
 It is anticipated that the municipality will most often serve as the loan recipient under this option to effect remediation at multiple sites in the designated BDA, although county improvement authorities or similar entities could also participate and provide assistance in this environmental improvement effort.